 The University of South Florida, also known as USF, is making major headway with the expansion of its Parkinson’s disease research department.
 The doctors who lead this department, such as Dr. Sanchez-Ramos, are increasing services to people with the disease as well as raising more research funds in the hopes that a cure will be found.
-Parkinson’s caregivers in Tampa Bay and seniors affected by PD remain hopeful that the medical experts at USF will come up with a solution to this degenerative disease.
+Parkinson’s caregivers in Clearwater and seniors affected by PD remain hopeful that the medical experts at USF will come up with a solution to this degenerative disease.
 Here’s some news about what’s been going on within USF’s Department of Neurology.

 New Parkinson’s Disease Research Is Underway